amorales187/DH150-chuyin/Assignments/assignment2.md

     * [Product Satisfaction Card](https://elearn.uni-sofia.bg/pluginfile.php/55103/mod_resource/content/0/Resources/Systems_Evaluation/DesirabilityToolkit.doc)
 5. Demographic questions

-### Background questions
-These captured any prior experiences that might influence the participant's test performance, such as previous exposure to the website or similar sites.

-In this case, I asked the user whether they had visited the Frick Collection Virtual Tour site before.

-### Pre-test questions
-These helped clarify the goals of the usability test, including initial impressions and whether they value the product.

-Here I asked the user how easy/difficult the virtual tour interface appeared and what they thought the controls at the bottom did.
+First, I asked the participant about prior experiences that might have influenced the participant's test performance, such as previous exposure to the website or similar sites.
+Specifically, I asked the user whether they had visited the Frick Collection Virtual Tour site before.
+Because the participant had not used the site before, I skipped to the pre-test questions to understand the participant's initial impressions.
+I asked the user how easy/difficult the virtual tour interface appeared and what they thought the controls at the bottom did.

-### Task Scenarios
-These were the core of the usability test.
-In this section, I focused on testing the effectiveness of the site (whether the user could complete certain tasks or not).
-Through the user's facial expressions and verbal comments, I also learned about their satisfaction.

-Tasks:
+Then, I read aloud the task scenarios and invited the participant to try to complete them on the site.
+The participant recorded whether or not they were able to complete each task, and also provided live commentary about the features of the site.

+These were the tasks the participant attempted:

 **1. Finding a specific painting by name**
    - In this task, I wanted to test whether the user would find it difficult to jump between the search function on the main site and the virtual tour itself